sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_20_LectureOnVariablesInPython/Q_20_LectureOnVariablesInPython_Quiz.md

 **Description**

-a) Almost all languages have some naming restrictions.
-In Python we can use letters, numbers and underscore.

-b) Almost all languages have some naming restrictions.
-In Python we can use letters, numbers and underscore.

-c) Almost all languages have some naming restrictions.
-In Python we can use letters, numbers and underscore.

-d) Almost all languages have some naming restrictions.
+Almost all languages have some naming restrictions.
 In Python we can use letters, numbers and underscore.

 ---
 ---